BRGM/ComPASS/doc/using_docker.rst

    docker image ls

-In the following we suppose that you gave your conainer a shorter name using an alias:
+In the following we suppose that you gave your container a shorter name using an alias:

 .. code-block:: shell

-   docker tag registry.gitlab.inria.fr/charms/compass:develop compass
+   docker tag registry.gitlab.inria.fr/charms/compass:latest compass

 Then, if you list again all images available (\ ``docker image ls``\ ), you should see the original image and the alias.